LedgerInvesting/bayesblend/docs/user-guide/simulation.md

 In the generated quantities section, we evaluate the log predictive densities on `y_tilde` from each model separately, $\log{p(\tilde{y} \mid M_{k})}$, not accounting for the weights at this time.
-We also derive the posterior model probabilities using Bayes' rule in the generated quantities (see the Stan manual entry on [Finite mixtures]( https://mc-stan.org/docs/stan-users-guide/finite-mixtures.html#recovering-posterior-mixture-proportions ).
+We also derive the posterior model probabilities using Baye's rule in the generated quantities (see the Stan manual entry on [Finite mixtures]( https://mc-stan.org/docs/stan-users-guide/finite-mixtures.html#recovering-posterior-mixture-proportions ).
 The weights are applied using